Ghost9887/TypeWriter/README.md

 ## Features
 - Just a typewriter effect
-- Just copy the header file into your project and done
+- Copy the header file into your project and done

 ## Example
 ```